Random Group Generator

 Easy handoff

-You can always move back to Random Group Generator if the next step becomes team work.
+Move back to Random Group Generator when the next step becomes full team formation.

 Who uses Random Student Picker